Eight bodies, some dismembered, found on Mexican highway

-MEXICO CITY (Reuters) - Mexican authorities found the bodies of eight kidnap victims, some dismembered, on a highway in the troubled southern state of Guerrero where government troops have been deployed to stem violence, officials said on Monday.
+MEXICO CITY, Dec 9 (Reuters) - Mexican authorities found the bodies of eight kidnap victims, some dismembered, on a highway in the troubled southern state of Guerrero where government troops have been deployed to stem violence, officials said on Monday.

 The victims were all related and their bodies were identified by relatives.
 Some of the dismembered bodies were placed in plastic bags.